jonnonz1/nz-statute-book/acts/public/1983/arms-act-1983.md

   (re) providing that any requirements mentioned in section 3(5)﻿(a) to (d) do apply in relation to any firearms or other items regulated by or under this Act that are owned by the Crown, to the extent provided in the regulations:
   (s) providing for such matters as are contemplated by or necessary for giving full effect to this Act and for its due administration.
 (2)
-(3) Regulations under subsection (1)﻿(pa) may be made only on the recommendation of the Minister of Police after being satisfied that the Commissioner has consulted the Privacy Commissioner about the proposed regulations.
+(3) Regulations under subsection (1)﻿(pa) may be made only on the recommendation of the responsible Minister after being satisfied that the Secretary for Justice has—
+  (a) consulted the Privacy Commissioner about the proposed regulations; and (b) complied with the consultation requirements in subsection (4).
+(4) Regulations may be made under this section only on the recommendation of the responsible Minister after being satisfied that the Secretary for Justice has—
+  (a) consulted the Police; and
-(4) Subject to subsection (3), regulations may be made under this section only on the recommendation of the Minister of Police after being satisfied that the Commissioner has done everything reasonable to consult persons or organisations (or representatives of those organisations) that appear to the Commissioner to be affected or likely to be affected by the regulations, except where the Minister is satisfied that in the circumstances it was not practicable to consult to that extent or to carry out any consultation.
+  (b) done everything reasonable to consult other persons or organisations (or representatives of those organisations) that appear to the Secretary for Justice to be affected or likely to be affected by the regulations, unless the responsible Minister is satisfied that in the circumstances it was not practicable to consult to that extent or to carry out any consultation.
-(5) No regulations made under subsection (1)﻿(ja) may come into force earlier than 3 months after the date of their publication under the Legislation Act 2019 unless the Minister is satisfied that in all the circumstances there are reasons that justify an earlier commencement date and recommends accordingly.
+(5) No regulations made under subsection (1)﻿(ja) may come into force earlier than 3 months after the date of their publication under the Legislation Act 2019 unless the responsible Minister is satisfied that in all the circumstances there are reasons that justify an earlier commencement date and recommends accordingly.
 (6) Regulations under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).
 (7) If regulations authorise a person to grant exemptions referred to in subsection (1)﻿(q),— (a) an exemption is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements), unless it applies only to 1 or more named persons; and
   (b) the regulations must contain a statement to that effect.

 ### 74A Order in Council relating to definitions of prohibited firearm and prohibited magazine, and declaring prohibited ammunition
-(1) The Governor-General may, by Order in Council made on the recommendation of the Minister of Police,— (a) amend the description in section 2A of a semi-automatic firearm (except a small semi-automatic pistol) or pump-action shotgun that is a prohibited firearm:
+(1) The Governor-General may, by Order in Council made on the recommendation of the responsible Minister after being satisfied that the Secretary for Justice has consulted with the New Zealand Police,—
+  (a) amend the description in section 2A of a semi-automatic firearm (except a small semi-automatic pistol) or pump-action shotgun that is a prohibited firearm:
   (b) amend the description in section 2B of a magazine that is a prohibited magazine:
   (c) declare any semi-automatic firearm (except a small semi-automatic pistol) or pump-action firearm of a stated name or description to be a prohibited firearm for the purposes of this Act: